datawrapper/shared/README.md

 <a name="colorLightness"></a>

 ### colorLightness(hexColor) ⇒ <code>number</code>
-Returns the L*a*b lightness value of a given hexidecimal RGB color
+Returns the Lab lightness value of a given hexidecimal RGB color.
+Uses chroma-js to convert from Hex to Lab, but only adds a few hundreds bytes to your build.

+To use this function, you have to manually install chroma-js using `npm install chroma-js`.

 **Returns**: <code>number</code> - - the L*a*b lightness, between 0 (black) and 100 (white)